NationalSecurityAgency/datawave/_docs-latest/getting-started/data-model.md

 ## Data Dictionary Table

-The data dictionary table contains information about the data stored in the other tables, to include whether or not a field is indexed, the normalizer that is used for the field, etc. The structure of the table is as follows.
+The data dictionary table contains metadata about the data stored in other tables and is used primarily for query planning purposes.
+For example, this includes information about whether a particular field is indexed, about specific type-normalization performed on a field's values, etc.
+The structure of the table is as follows.

 {% include table_metadata.html %}